CARING FOR YOUR SHORELINE

 Protect wildlife trees

-You can also install bird boxes, bat boxes, and raptor platforms which all provide nesting, roosting, and perching locations for a variety of birds and bats.
+You can also install several different types of bird boxes, or raptor platforms and tall T-posts, which all provide lots of nesting, roosting, and perching locations for a variety of songbirds and helpful birds-of-prey.

 For more information visit: